 For some people, however, shopping crosses the line into unhealthy territory.
 If you tend to hit the stores every weekend, spend the majority of free time planning for and making purchases, and/or have have tallied up some major debt as a result of your frequent shopping, you may actually be addicted to shopping.

-Known as oniomania or Compulsive Buying Disorder (CBD), shopping addiction is a behavioral disorder that involves compulsive buying as a way to feel good and avoid negative feelings like stress and anxiety.
-Like other types of addictions, a shopping addiction can take over as a preoccupation that leads to problems in other areas of your life.
+Known as oniomania or compulsive shopping, shopping addiction is a behavioral disorder that involves frequent, excessive buying as a way to feel good and temporarily relieve feelings of stress, anxiety, or boredom.
+Like other types of addictions, a shopping addiction can substantially harm a person’s life, including their relationships and financial well-being.

 4 Shopaholic Symptoms